adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

  structure, by creating the following deployment structure :
 -   The `ui.apps` package, or Code Package, contains all the code to be deployed and only deploys to `/apps`
+-   The `ui.config` package, or OSGI Configuration Package, contains all OSGI configurations
 -   The `ui.content` package, or Content Package, contains all content and configuration
 -   The `all` package is a container package that ONLY includes the `ui.apps` and `ui.content` packages as embeds

 # Usage

-While it is recommended to use this tool via our AIO CLI plugin for source migration (refer to [aio-cli-plugin-aem-cloud-service-migration](https://git.corp.adobe.com/maji/aio-cli-plugin-aem-cloud-service-migration)), it can also be executed standalone.
+While it is recommended to use this tool via our AIO CLI plugin for source migration (refer to [aio-cli-plugin-aem-cloud-service-migration](https://github.com/adobe/aio-cli-plugin-aem-cloud-service-migration)), it can also be executed standalone.